Dynamic mass generation and topological order in overscreened Kondo lattices

-\emph{Gapped phase} --- Next we break the TR symmetry \cite{Haldane1988} by including magnetic fluxes \emph{only} in the conduction electron layer, while preserving a zero net flux per plaquette.
-This opens a gap in the conduction electron spectrum.
-Remarkably, the $f$-spinons inherit a similar gap via the phenomenon of resonantly enhanced dispersion we reported before \cite{Ge22} [Fig.\,\ref{fig1}(a)].
-The form and the nature of the gap, however, depends on the parameter $\gamma=K/N$ and various distinct phases are discernible.
-At large $\gamma>2$ we find that fermionic spinons and bosonic holons are both gapped and the spectra are independent of temperature at low $T$, as shown in Phase II of Fig.\,\ref{fig3}(a,b).
-At smaller $\gamma<2$ (Phases I) we find that fermions have a different shape of dispersion and bosons have a spectral gap that depends on $T$.
-Figures \ref{fig3}(c,d) show the temperature evolution of the spectral gap for spinons and holons.
-As the $T$ is lowered, a gap opens in the local spectrum of spinons.
-However, the gap in the spectrum of bosons collapse by reducing $T$, so that at the $T\to0$ ground state, the bosons are gapless.
+Next, we break the TR symmetry by adding purely imaginary NNN hoppings \emph{only} in the conduction-electron layer, setting $t_c'\neq0$ in $H_c$ in Eq.\,\eqref{eq:Hc}.
+This turns the $c$-layer into a Haldane model, where a periodic magnetic flux goes through the honeycomb yet the flux totals to zero in each unit cell \cite{Haldane1988}.
+This gaps out the conduction electrons with the Haldane mass.
+Remarkably, the $f$-spinons inherit a similar gap via the phenomenon of resonantly enhanced dispersion we reported before \cite{Ge22} [Fig.\,\ref{fig2}(a)].
+The form and the nature of the gap, however, depends on the parameter $\gamma=K/N$ and various distinct phases are discernible, as shown in Figs.\,\ref{fig3}(a) and \ref{fig3}(b).
+At large $\gamma>2$, labeled Phase II, we find that fermionic spinons and bosonic holons are both gapped.
+Their spectral gap remain independent of temperature at low $T$.
+At smaller $\gamma<2$, labeled Phase I, spinons have a much different shape of dispersion compared with Phase II while holons have a spectral gap that depends on $T$.
+Their spectral evolution with $T$ in Phase~I are shown in Figs.\,\ref{fig3}(c) and \ref{fig3}(d).
+As $T$ decreases, a gap opens in the local spectrum of spinons.
+On the other hand, the gap in the holon spectrum shrinks with reducing $T$, so that as $T\to0$ the ground state becomes gapless.